lekt9/magictables/README.md

 - Streamline your data engineering workflow with easy-to-use decorators
 - Support for various AI models through OpenRouter API for data enrichment
 - Simplify ETL processes with intelligent post-transformations
-- Construct complex SQL queries using a fluent interface, without writing raw SQL
+- Construct SQL queries using a fluent interface, without writing raw SQL
-- Automatic type generation and hinting for improved data quality and IDE support
 - Enhance data lineage and governance with built-in data cataloging
 - Optimize your data ops and MLOps workflows with efficient data storage and retrieval
 - Chain operations for complex data transformations
-- Convert results to various formats, including JSON and dictionaries
+- Convert results to various formats, including JSON and pandas DataFrames

 ## Installation